-Join Cris Ippolite for an in-depth discussion in this video Diagramming relationships, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Diagramming relationships, part of FileMaker Pro: Relational Database Design.

 - So far, we've learned about basic relationship types.…Now let's expand on these techniques,…and discuss a general method…for diagramming relationships for database systems.…The method we'll learn is called…creating an Entity Relationship Diagram.…These diagrams are often referred to as ERD's.…It's a simple process that's useful…for all types of relational database systems.…Data modelling breaks into three phases.…First, you'll look at your information…in order to develop a list of entities…which will become tables inside your database.…

 Next, determine and diagram…the relationships between those entities.…And then finally you'll audit the diagram,…following a couple of rules I'll lay out…later in this movie.…Let's try one together.…Here's a process description…describing requirements of a database system…that we need to build.…In this description,…we see the data we need to be storing in our database.…In order to find the entities,…it's important for us to identify discreet…and unique buckets of information.…A popular technique for identifying the potential entities,…